AI Coaching vs Traditional Trainers: What the Data Actually Says

 Can a personal trainer realistically handle 100+ clients well?

-The post argues no, and frames it as a math problem, not a competence problem.
+No, and it's a math problem, not a competence problem.
 One human cannot track sleep, stress, RPE, pain points, nutrition, and biometric trends across 50 to 200 clients and re-plan each one nightly.
-The 1-coach-to-200-clients attention budget is the bottleneck.

 Comments (0)